Omansh2000/Image-Processing-Tool/README.md

 It is a desktop application tool in python.
 With the help of this tool we can convert a coloured image to a grayscale image.
 We can also adjust the brightness and the contrast of that image.

-Methods used to coonvert an image to different shades of Grayscale are -
+Methods used to convert an image to different shades of Grayscale are -
 1. Max method
 2. Min method
 3. Average method